mark-gu/aws-robomaker-helloworld/README.md

    - Set *Pre-installed software suite* to *Melodic*
    - Set other fields appropriately

-    **Note**: This step may have already been completed by your instructor.

 3. Log into the **Cloud9 development environment** once it's ready.

 4. Clone this repository in Cloud9.